Fallowfield Brow refers to that gentle rise in Wilmslow Road between Old Hall Lane and the entrance to Owens Park, the University Fallowfield Campus.

 *In the photograph above and to the right hand side the entrance gates to 'Oakley' can be seen.

-It was eventually demolished in 1913 and the site added to Platt Fields Park.
 The stone pillars with the name of Ashfield still survive facing towards Wilmslow Road.

 Remember!
 Wherever you see a 'Gallery' of smaller pictures as below then click on the picture and it will expand.